Stable soliton dark matter wormhole in non-minimally coupled $f({\cal Q},{\cal T})$ gravity: Examining dark matter wormholes

-Obviously, at the wormhole throat, one obtains $h(r_0)=r_0$ as required by the throat condition of a traversable wormhole.
-Additionally, we apply the flaring-out condition at the the wormhole throat, $h'(r_0)<1$, which gives
+Obviously, at the WH throat, one obtains $h(r_0)=r_0$ as required by the throat condition of a traversable WH.
+Additionally, we apply the flaring-out condition at the the WH throat, $h'(r_0)<1$, which gives

 The above inequality sets the following constraints